anniegiang/iFluent/README.md

 ### Search Results

 - Users can search for teachers based on languages.
-In order to filter teachers correctly, the name of the language is stored in the params upon API call to Teachers#index.
+In order to filter teachers correctly, the name of the language is stored in the params upon an ajax call to Teachers#index.

 ```
 controllers/api/teachers_controller
 def index
     @language = Language.find_by(language: params[:language]) #language name
     if @language
         @teachers = @language.taught_by_teachers
     else
         render json: ["No teachers found for this language"], status: 422
     end
 end
 ```

 ### Teacher Profile